ALL ABOUT BADGERS

 Lack of Prey: Although mice, ground squirrels and gophers can be pests, they are still important parts of the food chain.
 Badgers can have difficulty finding food when extensive pest control takes place.

 Human Persecution: Badgers are still sometimes mistakenly identified as agricultural pests and are persecuted.
 This is illegal, as badgers are a protected species.

 Because they eat so many rodents, badgers are very negatively affected by rodenticides (rat poison).
 If a badger eats a mouse that was poisoned, the badger will get poisoned as well and could die.

 What traces do badgers leave?

-Because they are so elusive and prefer to avoid contact with humans, the presence of a badger is often confirmed by the presence of their burrows.
+Because they are so elusive and prefer to avoid human contact, the presence of a badger is often confirmed by the presence of their burrows.
 Badgers are super diggers and can dig huge burrows up to 9 metres (30 ft) long and up to 3 metres (10 ft) deep!
 Entrances are about the size and shape of a football and have a large, fan-shaped pile of dirt on the doorstep.
-Badger burrows can also be mistaken for coyote and fox dens, but those dens are taller than they are wide.
-Sometimes, coyotes, foxes and bears will expand an existing badger burrow.
+Badger burrows can also be mistaken for coyote or fox dens, but those dens are taller than they are wide.
+Sometimes, coyotes, foxes, or bears will expand an existing badger burrow.